The science behind… · by Wooly the scientist

 Why these parallels seduce us

 Our brain hunts for meaning and patterns — that's why you “see” 11:11 (the frequency illusion, a term from linguist Arnold Zwicky).
-And the word “quantum” sounds learned and mysterious, so it lends borrowed authority to ideas that have none.
-Physicists call it, wryly, “quantum woo” (Victor Stenger wrote a whole book, Quantum Gods).
+And the word “quantum” sounds learned and mysterious, so it lends borrowed authority to ideas that can't really claim it.
+Physicists have even written whole books gently untangling this mix-up of words — like Victor Stenger's Quantum Gods.

-Noticing this doesn't make you gullible — it makes you a better reader of the world.
-Wonder AND a clear head can live together.
+Noticing this takes nothing away from you — it simply makes you an even keener reader of the world.
+Wonder AND a clear head can live together, hand in hand.

 What science really DOES support on the “spiritual” side